michaelklishin/neocons/README.md

  * Query node indexes for exact matches and using full text search queries
  * Query automatic node index
  * Traverse nodes, relationships and paths
+ * Find shortest path or all paths between nodes

 ## Usage